General info

 Text mining: sentiment analysis, word and document frequencies, n-grams [Not included in the course edition 24/25]

-The flow of data science: / /
+The flow of data science: R for Data Science / Dear Data / Old Dear Data

-Network science: / /
+Network science: Networks / Networks, crowds and markets / Dear Data

-Text mining: /
+Text mining: Text mining with R / Dear Data

 Install with: